-Important Note: This is Our 1st Review of TWP 100 Series Stain.
+Important Note for 2019: This is Our 1st Review of TWP 100 Series Stain.
 Our second review was completed in 2012.
 Please see here: TWP 100 Stain Review 2013

-TWP 100 Series Wood and Deck Preservative has been manufactured for over 20 years while proving to be one of the best products on the market.
+TWP 100 Series Wood and Deck Preservative has been manufactured for over 25 years while proving to be one of the best products on the market.
 TWP Stains are registered as wood preservatives by the Environmental Protection Agency, the only stain to achieve this distinction.
 TWP 100 Series is a 550 VOC compliant wood stain that is available currently in 36 states.
-Composed of natural and synthetic oils, TWP 100 Series will provide ample protection from snow, rain, and ultra violet radiation.
+Composed of natural and synthetic oils, TWP 100 Series will provide ample protection from snow, rain, and UV radiation.

 TWP 100 Series has been rated #1 by Consumer magazine.

 TWP 100 Series Wood Deck Stain Scores (1-10)

 – We tested the 101 Cedartone color for the pool deck.
 The semi-transparent color was a traditional cedar color, slightly orange/yellow.
 The stain had no issues penetrating into the wood completely and did not mask the wood grain.

 Preventing UV Graying at 2 Year Mark: 8

 – The TWP 100 Stain retained 80% of the original color after 2 years of weathering.

 – TWP 100 exhibited zero peeling of the stain after 2 years.
 Slight wearing around the stairs where the wood butted up to the pool.
 This area was slightly more faded as well.
 Possibly from the chlorine in the pool.

 – We paid $139.99 for the 5-gallon pail of TWP 101 Stain.
 We used all 5 gallons for the 800-foot pool deck.
 We applied two coats to the wood.
 The cost to stain with TWP 100 Series was $.18 per foot for 2 coats of stain.